elisebargman/SML5202-final-elisebargman/index.md

 </p>
   </div>
   <div class="column">
     <p>This website is designed as a short, intermediate-level refresher to the Spanish language, with a focus on Latin American dialects.
 In particular, it is designed for native English speakers who studied Spanish in school, but now need help recalling everyday words and phrases due to a period of disuse.
-This site will include a range of multimedia activities to help you become familiar with Latin American Spanish dialects (see left), recall key vocabulary terms, practice saying numbers, and practice your Spanish reading comprehension skills.
-On the final page, you'll find a list of seven fun ways to continue on your Spanish learning journey, including media recommendations like the podcast <i>News in Slow Spanish</i> which are designed specifically for Spanish language learners.
+This site includes a range of multimedia activities to help you become familiar with Latin American Spanish dialects (see left), recall key vocabulary terms & easily refer back to them, practice saying numbers, and improve your Spanish reading comprehension skills.
+On the final page, you'll find a list of seven fun ways to continue on your Spanish learning journey, including media recommendations like the podcast <i>News in Slow Spanish</i>, which is designed specifically for Spanish language learners.
 You will also find some helpful tools there, such as Google Translate.
-Feel free to jump around the website as you see fit, but activities are designed to be completed from top to bottom on a page, and pages are organized from left to right on the navigation bar. </p>
+Feel free to jump around the website as you see fit, but activities are generally designed to be completed from top to bottom on a page, and pages are organized from left to right on the navigation bar. </p>
   </div>
   </div>

 <h2>Statement of accessibility</h2>
 <p>
-This website was tested for accessibility using WAVE (the Website Accessibility Evaluation Tool)
+This website was tested for accessibility using WAVE (the Website Accessibility Evaluation Tool).
 <p>